First C8 Trial Results in 1.6 Million Dollar Verdict Against DuPont

-Aside from the compensation claims that we will pursue for our qualified clients, to the extent that your past exposure to C-8 water contamination remains a concern, all class members in the affected water districts will soon be entitled to whatever medical monitoring (testing) is deemed appropriate to watch for signs of C-8 related disease.
-Because Dupont put the dangerous chemical in your water without your permission or knowledge, any such medical monitoring will be paid for by Dupont.
-More information will become available on that topic after the court-approved C8 Medical Panel further outlines the protocols for appropriate medical monitoring.
+Aside from the compensation claims that we will pursue for our qualified clients, to the extent that your past exposure to C-8 water contamination remains a concern, all class members in the affected water districts are now entitled to free medical monitoring (testing) that an independent panel of medical experts (the C8 Medical Panel) has deemed appropriate to watch for signs of C-8 related disease.
+Because Dupont put the dangerous chemical in your water without your permission or knowledge, all such medical monitoring will be paid for by Dupont.
+More information regarding the court-approved C8 Medical Panel, its protocols, and the current medical monitoring program is available on this site or on the C-8 Medical Monitoring Program website.

 The original C8 Class Action law firms are: